MyBitFoundation/MyBit-Go.app/TESTING.md

 >— Aristotle

-#### What is MyBit Go?
+#### What is MyBit?
-MyBit Go enables anyone to invest directly in IoT assets.
+MyBit enables anyone to invest directly in IoT assets.
 The app is in its' concept and implementation decentralized.
 It is composed to avoid any single point of failure.
 The data are stored using blockchain, providing trustless interaction.

-#### MyBit Go Requirements
+#### MyBit Requirements
-In order to use MyBit Go, make sure you have up to date browser and a good Internet connection.
+In order to use MyBit, make sure you have up to date browser and a good Internet connection.
 Internet Explorer is not up to date browser.
 Recommended browsers are [Brave](https://brave.com/), [Firefox](https://www.mozilla.org/en-US/firefox/new/) or [Chrome](https://www.google.com/chrome/).

 [Metamask](https://metamask.io/) web3 plugin is required for blockchain interplay as browser extension.
-MyBit Go don't require a middleman to function or to manage a user's data.
+MyBit don't require a middleman to function or to manage a user's data.

 ##### How to install Metamask?